Aztro2004/SoloVolleyballAI/README.md

 ## Example of training

+## Bonus Clips

-## Bonus Clip of when the AI got the ball stuck in the air for infinite points
+### When the AI got the ball stuck in the air for infinite points

 https://github.com/user-attachments/assets/db58b04b-2d00-432c-86b0-e2d73e20f238

+### Boring solution the AI came up with before fine-tuning it

 ## Dependencies